plotly/plotly.py/README.md

 ## Installation

-plotly.py may be installed using `pip`...
+plotly.py may be installed using `pip`:

 ```
 pip install plotly==5.10.0